OpportunityIntl/styleguides/README.md

 Using consistent editor settings will prevent dirty diffs.

 - Use soft-tabs set to 2 spaces.
+Soft tabs are the only way to guarantee code renders the same in any environment.
+Two spaces is a matter of preference, but [I'm the decider](https://i.chzbgr.com/maxW500/1353310976/h52166690/).
 - Add new line at end of files (many IDEs do this automatically)
 - Use UTF8 encoding